How Agile HR created an agile business – and left their crisis behind

 “We’ve grown a lot in a short time and for us it’s important to maintain the family atmosphere.
 That is the company culture I am trying to nail down now.
 This autumn we’ll start with 360 review feedback to get a more complete picture.”

 “Our conference was off-site and some employees asked why we hadn’t brought the Celpax device.
 That was quickly resolved by someone grabbing a whiteboard and drawing a happy and a sad face.
 People could then write their thoughts around the day.
 That made me realize how we’ve started to think more in these terms.
-It’s a simple way to get fast feedback”, says the HR Manager.
+It’s a simple way to get fast feedback”, says the Agile HR Manager.

 And on the dashboard it was easy to see how the Mood KPI started going up after the event.